laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 </x-app-layout>
 ```

 And finally, we can create a Livewire component to render the form.
-For that, you may use the `livewire:make` Artisan command:
+For that, you may use the `make:volt` Artisan command:

 ```shell tab=Class
 php artisan make:volt chirps/create --class